Last Updated on October 16, 2025 by Hannah Stephenson

 1) What’s the big deal about Lion’s Head?

-Either way, it’s a staple of the Capetonian skyline and it’s a big part of what makes the Mother City so beautiful.
+Lion’s Head is famous for its distinctive shape.
+It’s a staple of Cape Town’s skyline, and it’s a big part of what makes the Mother City so beautiful.

 2) How difficult is the Lion’s Head hike?

 I’d say it’s moderate.
-The trail is really easy to follow and you can’t really get lost – trust me, if you could, I would have found a way.
+The trail is really easy to follow and you can’t really get lost – trust me, if you could, I would have found a way!

 3) How long is the Lion’s Head head?